WSU-kduncan/f24cicd-ethanschultz2/README-CI.md

 - If you want to create a public repo in DockerHub, you will need to first make an account on DockerHub, once logged in go to Repositories and click "Create Repository", fill out the info with the repo name,then set to public and create.

-- To authenticate DockerHub with CLI, use `docker login` and then when prompted use your username and password
+- To authenticate DockerHub with CLI, use `docker login -u [DockerHub username]` and then when prompted authenticate your password

 - Once you want to push the container image to DockerHub you will have to do `docker push [DockerHub Username]/angular-site`